wp-plugins/ipu-chart/readme.txt

 Brazil,205.72[/csv]
 </pre>

 Second, define the chart.
-Reference the csv (or tsv).
+Reference the csv (or tsv/json).
 Set the chart type and the category and value column.
 Define the format (string, number, integer, float or date) of the category and value columns.
 Enter a title and a description for the chart:

 <pre>
 [chart csv='#data'